What to prepare for your BAA Audition

 • In addition to your Major classes, you will have the opportunity to choose Elective classes in Voice, Acting, or Dance to improve your triple threat skills.

 Students in the BAA Junior Track do not attend in a specific major, but attend classes in voice, acting and dance.
-Students in the College Audition Workshops do not attend in a specific major, though they tailor their classes and material choices to the types of programs they want to attend.
+Students in the Online BAA Conservatory do not attend in a specific major.
+Students in the College Audition Prep Conservatory do not attend in a specific major, though they tailor their classes and material choices to the types of programs they want to attend.
 Students in the Adult Professional Workshop do not attend in a specific major and are encouraged to showcase song AND monologue skills.
-Each of these programs has its own specific audition guidelines, which are listed on this page.

 When you complete your online application, you will be asked to indicate what programs and intensives you are interested in being a part of.
-This will be our guidance.
-Your acceptance information may match what you requested in your application, but it may look different as we look to place each student in the programs we feel are the best fit, and will offer them the best and most successful experience.
+This will be our guidance for program consideration.
+Your acceptance information may match what you requested in your application, but it may look different as we look to place each student in the programs we feel are the best fit, and will offer them the best and most successful experience based on the skills presented on your audition.

-You will receive an email within two weeks of your audition date, letting you know which intensives and majors you are eligible to attend based on your audition.
+You will receive an email within 15 days of your audition date, letting you know which intensives and majors you are eligible to attend based on your audition.

 Because we have rolling admissions, we strongly recommend auditioning/submitting an audition video as early as possible in the season to increase your chances of being accepted.